holderbaum-io/think-about-website/pages/blog/launching-a-conference.md

 arrived at the conclusion that the cost factors mentioned above can be leveraged to reduce the overall admission fee.

-**This lead to a ticket price reduction of roughly 30%** which will be effective starting December 3rd.
+**This lead to a ticket price reduction of more than 20% (starting at 290 EUR)** which will be effective starting December 3rd.
 All tickets sold so far will be partially reimbursed to make up the difference to the new ticket prices.

 ## On the importance of User Feedback